YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Warning card explaining why maximum graft promises can hide donor safety risk

-Why does surgeon involvement matter more than a certificate?
+Surgeon involvement matters more than a certificate

 Card showing why surgeon involvement matters more than a guarantee certificate in hair transplant planning